kaputnikGo/QTaudio/README.md

 QTaudio testing with UI

-Version: 0.1.0
+Version: 0.1.1

 amixer volume and unmute for headphones and speakers is WORKING<br />
-amixer onboard mic mute/unmute and pipe to headphones or speakers is WORKING
+amixer onboard mic1 and mic2 mute/unmute and pipe to headphones or speakers is WORKING

 n.b. see Example Case below in Notes section

-Simple 4 button operation to switch with info text:
+Simple 6 button operation to switch with info text:
-- either headphone or speakers on with default volume set
+- either headphone or speakers on with hardcoded volume set (85%)
-- mute or unmute the handset microphone
+- unmute the handset or headset microphones
+- mute all microphones
+- QAudio device list debug print

 built for Pinephone Community Edition (PostmarketOS) hardware with UBports installed on eMMC.<br />
 OS: Ubuntu Touch Version 8